hunter-read/lfg-notify-bot/README.md

 I am a bot that aims to make using r/lfg easier to use and provide notifications when a tabletop game that meets your criteria is posted on reddit.
 It can be hard to find a game that matches your schedule or plays a tabletop game that is uncommon.
 And unless you are lucky, have an open schedule, or are able to stalk the subreddit, it can be difficult to find a game.
 So I am here to help with that endeavor.

-I am still in beta, but if this interests you, [send me a message](https://www.reddit.com/message/compose/?to=LFG_Notify_Bot)  with the title Subscribe and in the body include the following:
+I am still in progress, but if this interests you, [send me a message](https://www.reddit.com/message/compose/?to=LFG_Notify_Bot)  with the title "Subscribe" and in the body include the following:

 * Game: Any game in the [LFG subreddit game tags](https://www.reddit.com/r/lfg/wiki/index/formatting#wiki_game_tags) list ("Flexible" and "Other" game tags are not supported yet)
 * Timezone: Most of the Europe, North America, and Australian time zone 3 or 4 character codes are support, as is any GMT+# or UTC+# format.
 (Not Required)